Jamaican schools apply eight “effectiveness” factors to improve student’s performance and behavior.

 The study identified eight factors, in line with international findings, that show that student behavior and performance are closely related.
 The government took these findings and used them to develop practical hands-on tools to improve the country’s schools, focusing especially on school leadership.

-“Historically, principals were promoted on the basis of being good teachers and were not necessarily prepared to be good leaders,” explained Dr. Maurice Smith, Director of the NCEL, Jamaica’s National College for Educational Leadership.
+“Historically, principals were promoted on the basis of being good teachers and were not necessarily prepared to be good managers,” explained Dr. Maurice Smith, Director of the NCEL, Jamaica’s National College for Educational Leadership.

 A good teacher is not necessarily a good principal